 Each year, MEC partners with the American Geosciences Institute’s Earth Science Week (ESW) to provide educational resources across the globe at www.EarthSciWeek.org and with a material to be included in the ESW Toolkit.
-Participation in this initiative affords MEC the opportunity to reach a vast number of educators with education resources and to provide outreach materials to SME members and others interested in sharing the message of the importance of mining and minerals to everyday life.
+Participation in this initiative affords MEC the opportunity to reach a vast number of educators with education resources and to provide outreach materials to SME members and others interested in sharing the importance of mining and minerals to everyday life.

 2016 Theme: “Our Shared Geoheritage”